Table Saw Accident

 Once the radiologist reported on my x-rays, they started collecting everything they would need to patch me up.
 The x-rays showed a broken/chipped bone (I haven't seen the x-rays yet) and, of course, part of my thumb is missing.
 By now, I think we were about an hour and a half since the accident.

 She gave me two shots of Lidocaine which numbed me up and caused a bunch of swelling which slowed down the bleeding quite a bit.
 Then she brought me to a sink and asked me to wash and scrub the wound... uggg.
 That was not pleasant.
 The sight of part of my thumb missing was making me sick to my stomach.
 The wound was not all that pretty either.
 My thumb was a chewed-up short hunk of flesh.
+I'm only missing about a half inch of my thumb but that is enough to completely change the appearance of my thumb.
+I no longer recognized my own hand.

 I went back to my bed after scrubbing the wound and the doctor continued working on it.
 I got some stitches, it was splinted, and it was wrapped up.
 On the way home, we stopped to pick up a prescription for an antibiotic as well as some first aid supplies.

 Within a couple of hours after the hospital and now at home, the Lidocaine had worn off, my adrenaline was back to normal, and the pain set it.
-My thumb throbbed bordering on unbearable... for days... in fact, whenever I stand, the throbbing still worsens.
+My thumb throbbed at a level bordering on unbearable... for days... in fact, whenever I stand, the throbbing still worsens.
 About once a day, I accidentally jam my bandaged thumb into something sending tears streaming down my face.
 The pain is still always there and the wound is still oozing.
 Changing the dressing is excruciating.

 We change the dressing daily and my thumb is still extremely hyper-sensitive.
 Just the lightest of touches is enough to bring a tear to my eye.
 The constant pain has lessened... the throbbing has lessened... but both are still there.
 Doing anything that raises my heartrate causes the throbbing to jump to unbearable levels.
 Then again, this is only day six.
 Part of my thumb is missing.
 There are probably a bunch of nerves exposed that used to be buried under capillaries and flesh.
 My thumb is still slightly swollen.
 The wound is still pretty ugly.
 That being said, as ugly as it is, it seems to be doing relatively well considering what it has endured.

-That really was a stupid mistake.
-I still have a lot of carpentry work to do around the house and that includes using a table saw....
+I still have a lot of carpentry work to do around the house and that includes using a table saw, as always....
 I'm not looking forward to using any power tools again especially my table saw but, honestly, the table saw is an indispensable tool.
+I'm now two or three weeks behind in my lawn care and landscaping so that will be the first thing to attempt to tackle when I can start doing things again.

 I'll spare you all a photo of the bare, raw injury but here is a photo of the injured thumb wrapped and in a splint with my "good" thumb next to it showing the comparison of lengths....